History

 Present Day

-Today, the Retirement Society is served by a six member Board of Directors that oversees the Retirement Home, as well as the Elderly Housing Apartments located across the yard.
+Today, the Retirement Society is served by a Board of Directors containing between 6 and 9 members that oversees the Retirement Home, as well as the Elderly Housing Apartments located across the yard.
 Each year, two members of the Board “retire” and two new members are elected at the annual meeting of the Society.